lenarother/draw-devops-against-humanity/README.rst

     $ draw
     Security through [Catastrophic Failure as a Service].

-You can also make it your terminal default gritting.
+You can also add in your terminal as a default greeting.
 Make sure you have `fortune <https://en.wikipedia.org/wiki/Fortune_(Unix)>`_ installed and insert in your .bashrc or .bash_login:

 ::